openai/chatgpt-retrieval-plugin/README.md

 All you need to do is specifying a few environment variables (optionally point to an existing saved Index json file).
 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### Chroma

+[Chroma](https://trychroma.com) is an AI-native open-source embedding database designed to make getting started as easy as possible.
+Chroma runs in-memory, or in a client-server setup.
+It supports metadata and keyword filtering out of the box.
+For detailed instructions, refer to [`/docs/providers/chroma/setup.md`](/docs/providers/chroma/setup.md).

 ### Running the API locally